-Founded by the Sisters of Mercy in 1950, Mercy College became a four-year college offering programs leading to the baccalaureate degree in 1961.
-The College was accredited by the Middle States Association's Commission on Higher Education in 1968; the College declared itself independent and coeducational over the following two years.
-In addition, Mercy doubled the size of its existing physical footprint and initiated the first of many community outreach efforts.
+Founded as a junior college in 1950 under the auspices of the Sisters of Mercy, Mercy College became a four-year college offering programs leading to the baccalaureate degree in 1961.
+The College received full accreditation from the Middle States Commission on Higher Education by the end of that decade.
+In the next half-decade, Mercy boldly set a course for its future with a series of actions which included declaring itself independent, non-sectarian, and co-educational, doubling the size of the existing physical plant, and initiating the first of many community outreach efforts to non-traditional student populations through the establishment of a Spanish bilingual program.